The BIG day has finally arrived, and you’re excited and nervous; it’s completely natural to feel that way.

 O!
 Ow!

-In only some cases, situations may occur during the test that has not occurred in your lessons.
-If faced with this you will have to use your own judgment, common sense, and initiative to deal with it the best you can.
-If you feel you have made a mistake IGNORE IT, it may just be considered a minor fault.
-The examiner will take the situation into consideration and judge you on your calmness and ability to carry on.
+Only in some cases may situations occur during the test that have not occurred in your lessons.
+If faced with this, you will have to use your own judgment, common sense, and initiative to deal with it as best you can.
+If you feel you have made a mistake, IGNORE IT; it may just be considered a minor fault.
+The examiner will consider the situation and judge you on your calmness and ability to carry on.

 Heading Back

-Believe it or not, the most serious mistakes are made moments before the test comes to an end.
-This is due to candidates thinking too much about how they did, instead of what they should be doing.
+Believe it or not, the most serious mistakes are made moments before the test ends.
+This is due to candidates thinking too much about how they did instead of what they should be doing.

 The Results

 At the end of the test, the examiner will tell you how you did.
 If you have been successful, you will be awarded a certificate.
-If not then you will be offered a verbal explanation with a report of the test, outlining the areas where you require a little further care and attention.
-If you commit 3 minor faults within the same category, this will count as a serious fault.
-For example, three minors due to inappropriate use of indicators will count as a serious fault.
-One or more serious or dangerous fault(s) will result in failure.
-Most driving tests are failed due to serious faults and not exceeding the 15 minors allowed.
+If not, you will be offered a verbal explanation with a test report outlining the areas where you require further care and attention.
+This will be a serious fault if you commit 3 minor faults within the same category.
+For example, due to the inappropriate use of indicators, three minors will be counted as serious faults.
+One or more serious or dangerous fault(s) will fail.
+Most driving tests fail due to serious faults and do not exceed the 15 minors allowed.

 The PASS PLUS